 Pollutant load reductions for upland BMPs are based on the pollutant removal efficiencies recommended by the CBP.
-In order for MS4 jurisdictions to address permit conditions and receive proper credit toward Chesapeake Bay TMDLs, restoration activities and reporting need to be consistent with CBP recommendations.
+In order for MS4 jurisdictions to address permit conditions, restoration activities and reporting need to be consistent with CBP recommendations.
 BMP pollutant removal performance is determined using the CBP approved publication, Recommendations of the Expert Panel to Define Removal Rates for New State Stormwater Performance Standards (Schueler and Lane, 2012 and 2015).
 This report offers a series of pollutant removal adjustor curves (see Appendix A) for BMPs that are classified as runoff reduction (RR) and stormwater treatment (ST) to determine nutrient and sediment load reductions.
 Table 2 provides a list of upland BMPs, identifying each as RR or ST.